 Workers’ compensation – Workers’ comp is a legal requirement, with the exact details varying by state.
 Workers’ comp is designed to cover expenses for workers harmed on the job.
 If you’re an independent contractor with employees, you need it.
 If you work alone, you often don’t need it.

-Other Types of Insurance to Consider
+Other Types of Insurance for Contractors to Consider

 So what else do you need to further your understanding of independent contractor insurance requirements?
 There are a number of ways to go about protecting yourself, your workers and your business.
 These include: